Ken Whisenhunt: Penn State Nittany Lions

-Whisenhunt joined Penn State in 2021 as an offensive analyst.
+In 2021, Whisenhunt joined Penn State as an offensive analyst.

 Alabama Crimson Tide

 On February 16, 2023, it was reported the Whisenhunt had been hired by Alabama to serve as the special assistant to head coach Nick Saban.

 Memphis Showboats

 On September 23, 2024, it was announced that Whisenhunt would become the new head coach of the Memphis Showboats of the United Football League (UFL).
-He left the team on March 24, 2025, returned one week later, then permanently resigned on April 16.
+He left the team on March 24, 2025, returned a week later, then permanently resigned on April 16.

 Father Ryan

-Whisenhunt now works as an assistant coach at Father Ryan High School in Nashville Tennessee under head coach Zach Mettenberger.
+Whisenhunt now works as an assistant coach at Father Ryan High School in Nashville, Tennessee, under head coach Zach Mettenberger.